aws-samples/mwaa-disaster-recovery/README.md

 1. Create a S3 bucket with versioning enabled on AWS console in your primary region, let's call it `mwaa-2-5-1-primary-source` (you will probably need to specify a different name as S3 bucket name must be globally unique).
 2. Assuming you will name your primary mwaa environment `mwaa-2-5-1-primary`, create an IAM role as documented in the [AWS Resources](#aws-resources) pre-requisites section.
 3. Create an MWAA environment on AWS console and using S3 bucket and execution role that you created in steps 1 and 2.
 Choose default VPC, subnets, and security group.
-4. Similarly create another S3 bucket and IAM role in your secondary region.
+4. Similarly create another S3 bucket (with versioning enabled) and IAM role in your secondary region.

 ### BR-2: Setup Local Virtual Environment